Principal Investigators

 Joyce Reinecke, JD

-Executive Director of the Alliance for Fertility Preservation
+Alliance for Fertility Preservation

 Occidental College, Los Angeles, CA

-BA English and Comparative Literary Studies
+BA, English and Comparative Literary Studies

 Fordham University School of Law, New York, NY